Corporation Tax rates and Marginal Relief for UK companies

 The UK government introduced changes to Corporation Tax on 1 April 2023.
-Previously set at a flat rate of 19%, there is now a main rate of 25%, a small profits rate of 19%, and Marginal Relief for companies whose profits fall in between the thresholds of the two rates.
+There is a main rate of 25%, a small profits rate of 19%, and Marginal Relief for companies whose profits fall in between the thresholds of the two rates.

-We discuss these changes and explain what they mean for your limited company.
+We discuss these tax rates and explain what they mean for your limited company.
 Whether you’re subject to the smaller rate, the main rate, or Marginal Relief on your annual business profits, you should have a better understanding by the end of this post.

 Corporation Tax rates in the UK